SpaghettDev/BromaIDA/README.md

 1. `Ctrl-Shift-B` to start importing/exporting
 2. Browse and select the broma file (not tested with anything but `GeometryDash.bro`)
-3. Let the script handle the rest and enjoy free bindings
+3. Let the script handle the rest and enjoy free/exported bindings

+## Thanks

+Special thanks to [CallocGD](https://github.com/CallocGD)'s [PyBroma](https://github.com/CallocGD/PyBroma) which is used to import bindings from Broma.